Geo Prizm: First generation (E90)

 In 1991, the lettering of the car's name was changed, and the B-pillar and door frames on base models were body-colored instead of black.
+The hatchback body style was dropped.

-The Prizm was not sold In Canada, with GM offering a sedan version of the Geo Metro instead.
+The Prizm was not sold in Canada, with GM offering a sedan version of the Geo Metro instead.
 The Geo Metro sedan was not available from Chevrolet dealers in the United States until 1995, although a Suzuki Swift-branded version was on sale from 1990.

 Design patents were filed by the Toyota Motor Corporation on December 6, 1985, using a final design 1:1 representation, under application number 1985-051078 and registered on July 13, 1988, under registration number 0718088-005.